 Electric Porsche Macan in pipeline, carmaker confirms

 The news follows Porsche’s decision to drop all diesel models from its line-up in the latter part of 2018.
-The new Macan will be its first electric compact SUV, following in the footsteps of the forthcoming 2019 Porsche Taycan and Taycan Cross Turismo.
+The new Macan will be its first electric compact SUV, following in the footsteps of the Taycan saloon and Taycan Cross Turismo estate.

 “Nevertheless, over the next 10 years we will focus on a drive mix consisting of even further optimised petrol engines, plug-in hybrid models and purely electrically operated sports cars.
 Our aim is to take a pioneering role in technology, and for this reason we will continue to consistently align the company with the mobility of the future.”